Guillermo Quiróz: San Francisco Giants

-He signed a minor league deal with an invite to spring training with the San Francisco Giants in November 2012.
+On November 20, 2012, He signed a minor league deal with an invite to spring training with the San Francisco Giants.
 On May 4, 2013 Quiróz hit his first career walk-off home run, a tenth inning, pinch-hit homer against former battery mate Brandon League of the Los Angeles Dodgers, leading the Giants to a 10–9 victory.
+He was designated for assignment on August 8.
+He cleared waivers and was sent outright to Triple-A on August 11.

 On November 15, 2013, Quiróz signed a minor league contract to return to the Giants.
 In November 2014, Quiróz was outrighted to Triple A. He refused the assignment and became a free agent on November 3, and then was re-signed to another minor league contract with the Giants.
+He was released on July 15, 2015.

 Cleveland Indians

-On February 12, 2016, Quiróz signed a minor league contract with the Cleveland Indians with an invitation to spring training.
-He signed another minor league contract with the Indians organization in November 2016.
+On February 12, 2016, Quiróz signed a minor league contract with the Cleveland Indians that included an invitation to spring training.
+In 75 games for the Triple–A Columbus Clippers, he batted .264/.314/.447 with 11 home runs and 38 RBI.
+Quiróz elected free agency following the season on November 7.

+Quiróz re–signed with Cleveland on another minor league contract on November 21, 2016.
 He was released on March 31, 2017.

 Coaching career

 Quiróz was named a coach for the Triple-A Charlotte Knights for the 2019 season.

 In January 2020, he was named manager of the Kannapolis Cannon Ballers, the Single-A affiliate of the Chicago White Sox.

+Quiróz was named manager of the High-A affiliate, Winston-Salem Dash, for the 2023 season.
+On January 18, 2025, Quiróz was announced as the manager of the Birmingham Barons, Chicago's Double-A affiliate.